awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-retrystrategy.md

 # AWS::Batch::JobDefinition RetryStrategy<a name="aws-properties-batch-jobdefinition-retrystrategy"></a>

 The retry strategy associated with a job\.
+For more information, see [Automated job retries](https://docs.aws.amazon.com/batch/latest/userguide/job_retries.html) in the *AWS Batch User Guide*\.

 ## Syntax<a name="aws-properties-batch-jobdefinition-retrystrategy-syntax"></a>